microsoft/Mobius/notes/running-mobius-app.md

 **Note** - only client mode is support in Mobius on YARN in Linux.
 Support for [cluster mode](https://github.com/Microsoft/Mobius/issues/467) will be added soon.

 ### Mobius in Azure HDInsight Spark Cluster
+* Mono version available in HDInsight cluster is 3.2.
+Mobius [requires](/notes/linux-instructions.md#prerequisites) 4.2 or above.
+So, Mono has to be upgraded in HDInsight cluster to use Mobius.
 * Follow [instructions](./running-mobius-app.md#requirements) for Ubuntu

 ### Mobius in Amazon Web Services EMR Spark Cluster